Parents, Guardians, and Community Members

 - Attend school assemblies, field day, parent involvement events and after-school events

 A volunteer is anyone who wishes to supervise children other than their own child during the school day and at school-related activities.
 A volunteer DOES need to pass a full background check by completing the Lynchburg City Schools Volunteer Application.
-Anyone with a felony on their record will not be able to be a volunteer.

 A visitor must complete the volunteer application to: